Piceratop/Quiz-App-EE4253/README.md

 CREATE DATABASE quiz_app;
 ```

-Then run the command in 'database.sql' to create tables in the database.
+Then run the command in 'database.sql' in the 'backend' directory to create tables in the database.
 Read the 'database.sql' file for more details.

 In the 'backend' directory, create a .env file and add the following lines: